gem5/gem5-resources/src/ubuntu-generic-diskimages/BUILDING.md

 dd if=/usr/share/qemu-efi-aarch64/QEMU_EFI.fd of=flash0.img conv=notrunc
 ```

+If you want to get the `gem5-bridge` driver and the kernel locally, please refer to the documentation [here](make-kernel-and-gem5-bridge-driver.md).

 **Note**: The `build-arm.sh` will make this file for you.

 Note: Building the image can take a while to run.